bytebutcher/i3-workspace-manager/README.md

 ## Predefined Workspaces

 i3-workspace-manager supports the use of predefined workspaces.
-This feature offers these predefined workspaces as options when creating, moving, or switching workspaces, in addition to allowing the entry of custom workspace names.
+This feature offers these predefined workspaces as options when moving, or switching.

 To use predefined workspaces, simply add your workspace names to a file named `workspaces.lst`.